martinthomson/alt-svcb/draft-thomson-httpbis-alt-svcb.md

 avoids this contention by having the entire service resolution process occur almost entirely to the DNS.

-An alternative service advertisement providing only a minimal nudge to perform a DNS query at the time it is made.
+An alternative service advertisement provides only a minimal nudge to perform a DNS query at the time it is made.
 On reconnection, remembered state only affects prioritization of active DNS records.
 Invalid configurations do not persist.